Season 1, Episode 34

 My personality trait is aggressive.
 My energy, whenever I get some level of triggered or nervous system dysregulation, my energy goes, it’s like a volcano.
 It goes out.
 It pours out of me.
 Because of how he grew up, of course, I am perfectly partnered with someone who endures.
 It’s like he just takes it all and is like, what do I have to do in order to get you to stop?
 Be a good boy because his mom was also pretty volatile.

 It was just, we are, of course, we look at each other and we’re perfect matches.
 In a lot of ways, I also would describe myself as being pretty discerning.
 I have a healthy dose of skepticism for just about anything and everything that comes in my direction.
-My husband is like, he’s like a golden retriever.
+My husband is like a golden retriever.
 He’s just like, “Oh my gosh, I love you.
 I love what you are and I love what you are, and I trust everything and this is great.”

 I joke and say that together, we’re kind of partly cloudy.
 He’s just this bright ray of sunshine and I’m like this kind of moody cloud.
 Together, we’re really great because I help him say no, and he helps me say yes.
 This opposites attract kind of thing, as I’m continuing in my relationship with him and continuing to study and be fascinated by relationships and sexuality and all of that, I’m realizing that the old adages are really true, but on the surface level, they seem like, that’s so basic, but if you really deduce it down, it’s an old adage and it’s a common quote for a reason.

 As far as spiritual practices and things go, Jordan and I, when we first got together, had already both individually been on a path.
 We’ve studied all over the map.
 Just to give you an example or some examples of what it looks like for two people who now run a business, that’s all about sex, love, and relationships, the things that taught me the most about myself after leaving South Louisiana, Catholic upbringing, very small town, were travel.
 I lived on cruise ships for almost six years and I’ve been to 79 countries.
-That will have a person question everything they think they know about what it means to be a human and live on earth is to see other cultures.
+That will have a person questioning everything they think they know about what it means to be a human and live on earth is to see other cultures.

 Some people can do that.
 Some people will be fortunate to be able to see the world and travel, and some people that’s a bit out of reach, but that was something that really shook my foundation.
-After that, finding entry level, I would say personal development, meditation, yoga, health and fitness.
+After that, finding an entry level, I would say personal development, meditation, yoga, health and fitness.
 Actually, before all of that, I found sales and persuasion and old school, Tony Robbins and Alan Pease and Zig Ziglar and Think and Grow Rich.

-I found kind of money mindset and how to be a good manager and all of that.
+I found a kind of money mindset and how to be a good manager and all of that.
 Then, it eventually progressed to the point where my personal development wasn’t translating into my sex life.
-That’s the pivotal moment in my journey where I put a big question mark there and decided to study sex and to study why I wasn’t seeing this translate.
+That’s the pivotal moment in my journey where I put a big question mark there and decided to study sex and to study why I wasn’t seeing this translation.
 That’s the avenue that I went to studying sex education.

 Spiritual practices looked a little different for me around that time.
 Things like it has a bit of a negative kind of dark connotation, but BDSM, on bondage, dominance, discipline, sadism, submission, masochism, various types of kink expression, consensual non-monogamy and in the question of am I actually creating my relationships the way that best suits me or am I creating my relationships and putting my sex in a box that my religion would approve of, or my society would approve of, or my family would approve of?
 It just had me pull all those things apart and ask myself, what’s real for me?
 What’s true for me today because it’ll change?

 I found my way into tantra and all of that.
 Then, Jordan had his own experiences as well.
 I’ve certainly pushed him up to many edges since we’ve been together.
 That kind of gives a little bit of the background.
-What we do today looks a lot like breath work and meditation.
+What we do today looks a lot like breathwork and meditation.
 I do the artist’s way.
 We’re journaling.
 I’m journaling a lot, writing as a spiritual practice, but then we also go to play parties and we put ourselves in environments where our sexuality is encouraged and celebrated.

-Of course, we facilitate these kinds of things too, where we encourage people to be all of who they are because someone who’s shoving components of themselves down and repressing their needs and repressing their desires, it’s going to come out as shadow.
-It’s going to come out in these dark kinds of ways that is essentially in the opposite direction of consciousness.
+Of course, we facilitate these kinds of things too, where we encourage people to be all of who they are because someone who’s shoving components of themselves down and repressing their needs and repressing their desires, it’s going to come out as a shadow.
+It’s going to come out in these dark kinds of ways that are essentially in the opposite direction of consciousness.

 Lorne Brown:

 Sex is a doing act, but it comes out of your beingness.
 I heard that kind of part of what you’re talking about is getting into that beingness.
 It will show up in your sexual practice.
 Safety’s key, right?
 Meditation and getting to know yourself is a key component.
-I want to share with you some of the things that has been shared with me when people are looking to spice up their sex life because they’re having challenges.
+I want to share with you some of the things that have been shared with me when people are looking to spice up their sex life because they’re having challenges.

 Now, I want to share again, there is a fertile window.
 It is helpful to find out your fertile window, to kind of monitor your cycle so you know the best timing to increase your chances of conceiving, if you have a regular cycle.
 You don’t have to keep tracking.
 You just kind of know your days, your cycle, because that window will stay pretty much the same, plus or minus two days every month, if you have a regular cycle.